Damned in Black

 Damned in Black is the sixth studio album by Norwegian black metal band Immortal.
-It was released on March 27, 2000 through Osmose Productions, making it their last album released through their long-time collaboration with the French record label.
+It was released on March 27, 2000, through Osmose Productions, making it their last album released through their long-time collaboration with the French record label.
 It's their first album where bass guitar duties are handled by Iscariah.
 Besides some death metal influences, mostly manifested in the opening track "Triumph", the musical style started to embrace a more blackened thrash metal sound, a style that would be more present on their next album, Sons of Northern Darkness.
-During the recording session in the Abyss studio, the band also recorded "From The Dark Past", cover version of influential norwegian black metal band Mayhem, which later appeared on Originators of the Northern Darkness - A Tribute to Mayhem compilation.
+During the recording session in the Abyss studio, the band also recorded "From The Dark Past", cover version of influential Norwegian black metal band Mayhem, which later appeared on Originators of the Northern Darkness - A Tribute to Mayhem compilation.

 Release

-It is known that there were five different issues distributed next to the original jewel case: a limited edition digipak, a limited edition picture box case, a special cassette tape edition and a limited edition handnumbered vinyl pressing, which was released under Osmose Productions and was later reissued in 2005.
+It is known that there were five different issues distributed next to the original jewel case: a limited edition digipak, a limited edition picture box case, a special cassette tape edition and a limited edition hand-numbered vinyl pressing, which was released under Osmose Productions and was later reissued in 2005.